FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Dan:** What benefits, if any, have you seen from having one view of your customer across multiple applications?

 **Maciej:** The obvious benefit of having an SSO solution is that our clients can seamlessly switch between our applications without the need to log in multiple times or even realizing they're now in a different system.
 Another part of the story is that we, as Orbitvu, can easily manage the user accounts in a central way.
 What FusionAuth brings here (when compared to our old solution) is the support for multiple protocols that make it possible to integrate more applications more easily and securely.
-Another thing I like very much with FusionAuth is the built-in logout functionality.
+Another thing I like about FusionAuth is the built-in logout functionality.

 > After the initial setup, there is not much to do with FusionAuth except upgrading from time to time, so this way it is way more cost-effective than the competing solutions that are sometimes extremely expensive when it comes to a bigger number of users.